OUR BOARD

 Campbell Lobb

-He was a member of the New Zealand Society of Accountants and a member of the New Zealand Stock Exchange.
+Campbell was a member of the New Zealand Society of Accountants and a member of the New Zealand Stock Exchange for in excess of 40 years.

 Don Carroll